-- 6. Members must communicate appropriately. - 6.1 Members must communicate in a timely manner, clearly, and in a way that takes into account the users. - 6.2 Members must show clearly that they take responsibility for their work when communicating with users. - 6.3 Members must take reasonable steps to ensure that any communication for which they are responsible or in which they have a significant involvement is accurate, not misleading, and contains an appropriate level of information. - 6.4 Where Members identify that a user of their work has, or is reasonably likely to have, misunderstood or misinterpreted the information or advice provided by them in a way which could have a material impact, Members should draw the user's attention to this.
+- 6. Members must communicate appropriately. - 6.1 Members must communicate in a timely manner, clearly, and in a way that takes into account the users. - 6.2 Members must show clearly that they take responsibility for their work when communicating with users. - 6.3 Members must take reasonable steps to ensure that any communication for which they are responsible or in which they have a significant involvement is accurate, not misleading, and contains an appropriate level of information. - 6.4 Where Members identify that a user of their work has, or is reasonably likely to have, misunderstood or misinterpreted their advice, Members should draw their attention to any adverse impact.